The Church of the Holy Sepulchre

 Warminghurst, West Sussex

-The brief was to repair the chancel, nave and south porch roof members, renew the Horsham stone slate and clay plain tile roof coverings and repair the chancel barrel vaulted ceiling lath and lime plasterwork.
-Following reports of snow falling inside the church, the repairs aimed to reinstate the weather tightness of the Horsham stone and clay tile roof coverings and the integrity of the chancel ceiling.
+Following reports of snow falling inside the church, the brief was to repair the chancel, nave and south porch roof members; renew the Horsham stone slate and clay plain tile roof coverings; and repair the lath and lime plasterwork in the chancel barrel vaulted ceiling.

-The approach was to retain and secure as far as possible the existing historic fabric and reuse the roof coverings, in particular the Horsham stone slates as there is limited availability of these.
-Other new materials were chosen to match the existing historic ones.
-When the roof coverings were removed, it was found that the oak roof members were in very poor condition to the extent that the roof structure was compromised in ways that could not have been identified beforehand.
-There was a lack of fixity between the rafters and the wall plates.
-No bracing in the plane of the roof slopes and no connections to the gable walls.
-There was decay in and around many of the joints between the oak members with the oak pegs frequently rotten or missing.
-Part of the chancel ceiling fell down before the works commenced.
+When the roof coverings were removed, the oak roof members were in very poor condition, to the extent that the roof structure was compromised.
+The rafters and the wall plates were insecurely fixed, there was no bracing in the plane of the roof slopes and no connections to the gable walls.
+There was decay in and around many of the joints between the oak members, with the oak pegs frequently rotten or missing.
+Part of the chancel ceiling collapsed before the works commenced.

 As some of the curved braces and members were at risk of falling out of position, we checked the roof structure on a regular basis and ensured that the loose joints were held temporarily with webbing straps.